-1.28 According to the procedural guidelines for handling battered spouse cases 42, in the interview with a victim alone when spouse battering is a possibility, the victim should be asked directly whether the injuries are caused by his/her partner.
+According to the procedural guidelines for handling battered spouse cases 42. in the 1.28 interview with a victim alone when spouse battering is a possibility, the victim should be asked directly whether the injuries are caused by his/her partner.
 As a reference, the following questions related to the circumstances, previous record of abuse, children at

 40 Goddard, Charles J et al (1999), "Structured risk assessment procedures: instruments of abuse?", in Child Abuse Review, 8: 251 - 263.
+41 Dutton, Donald G and Kropp, P Randall (2000), "A review of domestic violence risk instruments", in Trauma, risk, coping mechanism, the batterer and discharge arrangement may be asked to help assess the victim's situation.

-41 Dutton, Donald G and Kropp, P Randall (2000), "A review of domestic violence risk instruments", in Trauma, Violence and Abuse, 1(2): 171 - 181.
+Violence and Abuse, 1(2): 171-181.